Bipolar Explorer: Forests, Voices, Coastlines, Dreams: Recordings for The Dark Outside/The Other Room Radio Show

 composed and the band recorded for the UK’s Dark Outside radio project between 2019 and 2021.
-WFMU DJ Irene Trudel, called it “Wondrous!
-A great album!” - Forests also found airplay on both London’s Resonance FM and Soho Radio.
-On December 17, 2021,BBC 3 and Soho Radio broadcaster Max Reinhardt reviewed the new album on air, pronouncing it “Sublime.
+WFMU DJ Irene Trudel, called it "Wondrous!
+A great album!" - Forests also found airplay on both London's Resonance FM and Soho Radio.
+On December 17, 2021,BBC 3 and Soho Radio broadcaster Max Reinhardt reviewed the new album on air, pronouncing it "Sublime.
 Maybe their finest.
 Brilliant.
-Brilliant.”
+Brilliant."

-France’s CAMP Radio (cited by The Wire (magazine) in their 100 Essential Online Stations feature), offered the band, in November 2021, their own monthly show.
-The first episode of Bipolar Explorer’s “The Other Room”, a monthly one-hour program of "experimental and ambient music, field recordings and otherness” aired on January 4, 2022, and can be found, archived, as future broadcasts will be, on the station’s MixCloud page.
+France's CAMP Radio (cited by The Wire in their 100 Essential Online Stations feature), offered the band, in November 2021, their own monthly show.
+The first episode of Bipolar Explorer's "The Other Room", a monthly one-hour program of "experimental and ambient music, field recordings and otherness" aired on January 4, 2022, and can be found, archived, as future broadcasts will be, on the station's MixCloud page.

+Tenth anniversary Of Love and Loss

+2022 marked the 10th anniversary of the release of Of Love and Loss.
+Michael Serafin-Wells, co-founder of the band, recorded and released a special solo live set for the occasion, and participated to an hour-long podcast with longtime friend actor Neal Huff called "Of Love" A Conversation with Michael Serafin-Wells and Neal Huff (available on SoundCloud).